 - TPPL batteries perform in a very similar fashion to any other AGM battery, notably requiring regular extended charges at declining charge acceptance rates to bring the batteries to a full state of charge in order to hold sulfation at bay.

-- The key difference with most other AGM batteries – at any given state of charge (SoC) a TPPL battery has the potential to absorb somewhat more charging current than a ‘standard’ AGM battery, but this is a relatively modest shift in the charge acceptance rate (CAR).
+- Compared to most other AGM batteries – at any given state of charge (SoC) – TPPL batteries have the potential to absorb somewhat more charging current, but this is a relatively modest shift in the charge acceptance rate (CAR).

 - Although the time to a full charge can be reduced, the final part of the charge cycle, which is necessary to hold sulfation at bay, will still take an extended period of time at steadily reducing charge acceptance rates.

-- As compared to most lithium-ion chemistries, typically double the nominal capacity is required to achieve the same effective capacity, which translates into two to four times the weight and volume.
+- When compared to most lithium-ion chemistries, typically double the nominal capacity is required to achieve the same effective capacity, which translates into two to four times the weight and volume.

-- As with any lead-acid battery, if operated in a permanent partial state of charge the batteries steadily lose capacity, whereas lithium-ion does not.
+- As with any lead-acid battery, if operated in a permanent partial state of charge TPPL batteries steadily lose capacity, Lithium-ion batteries, by comparison, do not.

-- Although the efficiency at converting charging current into usable battery capacity is higher than with most other lead-acid batteries, it is still significantly less than that of lithium-ion.
+- Although the efficiency at converting charging current into usable battery capacity is higher in TPPL batteries than with most other lead-acid varieties, it is still significantly less than that of lithium-ion.

-- In high-rate charge and discharge situations, the increased inefficiency translates into internal heat which reduces battery life expectancy.
-Even when operated optimally, the cycle life is several times less than that of most lithium-ion batteries.
-Depending on the charging source, the necessity to have a regular extended charge cycle can dramatically drive up the kilowatt-hour ‘throughput’ cost of TPPL batteries as compared to that of lithium-ion batteries.
+- In high-rate charge and discharge situations, the increased inefficiency of TPPL batteries translates into internal heat which reduces battery life expectancy.
+Even when operated optimally, the cycle life is several times less than that of most lithium-ion systems.
+Depending on the charging source, the necessity to have a regular extended charge cycle can dramatically drive up the kilowatt-hour ‘throughput’ cost of TPPL as compared to that of lithium-ion.

-- Up to 80% of the rated capacity of a battery is usable for hundreds of cycles.
+- Up to 80% of the rated capacity is usable for hundreds of cycles.
 This may be true in the laboratory, but it presupposes a full recharge after each discharge which, as noted above, requires an extended charge cycle.
-In the marine world the full recharge often does not occur, in which case the usable capacity is reduced and then, because of the lack of a full recharge, additionally reduces over time.
-In many applications the usable capacity is limited to around 50%.
+In the marine world, the full recharge often does not occur, in which case the usable capacity is reduced and then, because of the lack of a full recharge, additionally reduces over time.
+In many applications, the usable capacity is limited to around 50%.

 - The batteries will support rapid discharges and recharges.
-This is true up to the 1C level, although on the recharge side as noted above not beyond 60%-70% state of charge and on the discharge side Peukert’s equation applies as with any other lead-acid battery (although the exponent may be a little different) which is to say the higher the rate of discharge, the less the capacity that can be withdrawn before the voltage crashes.
-At a 1C discharge rate the effective capacity is greatly reduced.
-The other thing to note is that although the batteries are ~85% efficient, at high discharge and recharge rates a considerable amount of internal heat is generated which will reduce battery life if not adequately managed.
+This is true up to the 1C level, although on the recharge side as noted above not beyond 60%-70% state of charge and on the discharge side, Peukert’s equation applies as with any other lead-acid unit (although the exponent may be a little different) which is to say the higher the rate of discharge, the less the capacity that can be withdrawn before the voltage crashes.
+At a 1C discharge rate, the effective capacity is greatly reduced.
+The other thing to note is that although TPPL is ~85% efficient, at high discharge and recharge rates a considerable amount of internal heat is generated which will reduce battery life if not adequately managed.